23 Studies That Prove Chiropractic Works

 Proof #9: It helps with migraines.

 Migraine headaches have many different triggers, just like other types of headaches.
 However, migraines are usually more severe and debilitating.
-While no two people have the same migraine triggers, chiropractic care has an excellent track record of reducing migraine frequency and intensity among many different people.
+While no two people have the exact same migraine triggers, chiropractic care has an excellent track record of reducing migraine frequency and intensity among many different people.
 This study states that spinal manipulation and other chiropractic modalities help manage migraine headaches.

 Proof #10: It helps promote weight loss.